 RSU wealth vs liquid cash — the distinction that matters

-A senior engineer at Apple earning $350,000 in total compensation sounds like exactly what you're looking for.
-But here's the reality: of that $350K, roughly $150K is base salary, and $200K is in Restricted Stock Units — shares that vest over four years and can only be sold during specific trading windows.
+A senior engineer at Apple earning $350,000 in total compensation sounds perfect on paper.
+Here's the catch: about $150K of that is base salary, and $200K sits in Restricted Stock Units.
+Those shares vest over four years and can only be sold during specific trading windows.

-That $200K is real money.
-But it's not money he thinks about spending on dinner next week.
-Tech compensation creates a psychological gap between net worth and spending behavior that doesn't exist for someone with the same income in a different industry.
+That $200K is real money, but it's not money he's thinking about spending on dinner next week.
+Tech pay creates a gap between net worth and actual spending that doesn't exist for someone earning the same income in a different industry.

-The men who are genuinely generous in this market are the ones who've crossed the psychological threshold — they've had a vest event, sold shares, and actually seen the money land in their bank account.
+The genuinely generous men in this market are the ones who've already crossed that gap.
+They've had a vest event, sold shares, and watched the money land in their bank account.
 Or they're founders who've had an exit.
-Or they're senior enough that their base salary alone is $300K+.
+Or their base salary alone already clears $300K.

 "The question isn't whether he has money.
 It's whether he's a person who spends it." — Active Sugar Baby, San Jose market (2026)